 Wales completes a "one stage" preferencing process, which means that applicants rank all the programmes within Wales.

 Allocation to a foundation programme is based on the overall applicant score (EPM + Educational Achievement + SJT score).
 An auto-match software moves through applicants (from highest scoring to lowest) and matches them to their highest ranked available programme.
 If there are no ranked programmes available, a programme will be allocated randomly from those remaining after matching is complete.

-Details of F1 and F2 programmes can be found under programmes.
+Details of F1 and F2 programmes can be found on the Foundation Programmes page.